- May 11, 2016

 Frequently Asked Questions

-Catyph: The Kunci Experiment is a action adventure game with science fiction theme.
+Catyph: The Kunci Experiment is a action adventure game with mystery and science fiction themes.

 Catyph: The Kunci Experiment is available on PC and Windows.